A. B. Freeman School of Business

 Graduate Courses

-In a tutorial, in a one-to-one or small group setting, a faculty member teaches an existing course that the school is not currently offering.
+In a tutorial, (a one-to-one or small group setting), a faculty member teaches an existing course that the school is not currently offering.
 The syllabus and the text for the tutorial are the same as in the regular course.
-All tutorials are at the faculty member’s discretion.
 Tutorials require the approval of the Associate Dean and the full-time faculty member(s) who will be teaching the courses.
-Interested students should consult with their business school academic counselors for details.
+Interested students should consult with their business school academic advisors for details.

 Internships